Understanding household finance through better measurement

 - Read (2018) “How do different device specifications affect data collection using mobile devices?”, poster presented at the NCRM Research Methods Festival, Bath.

-- Wenz and Jäckle (2018) “Quality of expenditure data collected with a receipt scanning app in a probability household panel”, presented at the General Online Research conference, Cologne.
+- Wenz, Jäckle, Crossley, Couper, Burton and Winter (2018) “Quality of expenditure data collected with a receipt scanning app in a probability household panel”, presented at the Bureau of Labor Statistics, Washington DC.

 How do people think about their household finances?

 - Chisholm, Hasbrouck, Coulter, Jäckle, Burton, Crossley, Fisher, Winter (2017) “Understanding how people conceptualise household finances”.
 Understanding Society Working Paper 2017-12.

 - Suffield, Hasbrouck, Coulter, Jäckle, Burton, Crossley, Couper and Lessof (2018) “Understanding how people think about their daily spending”, Understanding Society Working Paper 2018-02.

 Can we collect data on the whole household budget constraint?
 Do summary screens and edit checks asking respondents to correct their budget balance improve reporting of household finances?